About CAMILLA GRIGGERS

 As a doctoral student, I learned critical thinking under the direction of Dr. Gregory Ulmer at the University of Florida, founder of the Electronic Literacy Project, who primed my ability to think in radically interdisciplinary ways about the impact of postmodern culture on our bodies and minds.
 Later, I learned empathetic listening touch with my mentor, Ilana Rubenfeld, known as an innovative trailblazer in the fields of somatic education and body psychotherapy.
 Together Ilana and I coauthored articles on bodymind integration methods for Somatics Journal and The Handbook of Body Psychotherapy and Somatic Psychology.
 You can learn more about the Rubenfeld Synergy Method® at The Ilana Rubenfeld Foundation.

 Later, I went on to train with Doug Morrison, author of How We Heal, in Body Electronics and in Vedic meditation instruction and Ayurveda with Dr. Deepak Chopra at the Chopra Center in Carlsbad.
-Today, I bring my decades of education in both semantics and somatics to the table in my private therapy practice, helping clients integrate mind, body and emotions into one expression of higher purpose, happiness and harmony in their lives.
+Today, I bring my decades of education in both semantics and somatics to the table in my private therapy practice, helping clients integrate mind, body and emotions into one expression of authentic embodiment.